InquisitiveAS/InquisitiveAS.github.io/_pages/about.md

 Driven to contribute to cutting-edge research and development in the AEC software domain, combining architectural, Dfma Knowledge and past experience in Robotic Fabrication.

-Architecture,Technology and Robotics is what excites me!
-I deeply care how this will impact the AEC in the next 25 years and I am excited for the roller-coaster.
+*Architecture,Technology and Robotics is what excites me!
+I deeply care how this will impact the AEC in the next 25 years and I am excited for the roller-coaster.*

+[!IMPORTANT]
+*I independently vlog on Architectural Robotics: [Vimeo Website](https://vimeo.com/exdas)since 2014*